dachcom-digital/pimcore-seo/README.md

 # Pimcore SEO Bundle
-The last SEO Bundle for Pimcore you'll ever need!
+The last SEO Bundle for pimcore you'll ever need!

 - Create title, description and meta tags (OG-Tags, Twitter-Cards) for documents **and** objects!
 - Shipped with a save and user-friendly editor with multi locale support!